arangodb/docs/3.8/aql/graphs-traversals.md

   as well as all variables defined before this Traversal statement.
 - `OPTIONS` **options** (object, *optional*): used to modify the execution of the traversal.
 Only the following attributes have an effect, all others are ignored:
-  - **bfs** (bool): optionally use the alternative breadth-first traversal algorithm
+  - **mode** (string): optionally specify which traversal algorithm to use
+    - "weighted" - the traversal will be a weighted traversal.
+Paths are enumerated with increasing cost.
+See `weightAttribute` and `defaultWeight` for more options.
+      A returned path has an additional attribute `weight` containing the cost of the path after every step.
+The order of paths having the same cost is non-deterministic.
-    - true – the traversal will be executed breadth-first.
+    - "bfs" – the traversal will be executed breadth-first.
 The results will first contain all vertices at depth 1.
 Than all vertices at depth 2 and so on.
-    - false (default) – the traversal will be executed depth-first.
+    - "dfs" (default) – the traversal will be executed depth-first.
 It will first return all paths from *min* depth to *max* depth for one vertex at depth 1.
       Than for the next vertex at depth 1 and so on.
+  - **bfs** (bool): deprecated, use `mode: "bfs"` instead.
   - **uniqueVertices** (string): optionally ensure vertex uniqueness
     - "path" – it is guaranteed that there is no path returned with a duplicate vertex
     - "global" – it is guaranteed that each vertex is visited at most once during